Anti-Raid/splashtail/data/docs/guide/templating-lua/3-example.md

 ## Explanation

-### 1. Pragma
+### 1. Pragma (optional)

+**Note: The pragma is optional and is only required for using certain APIs such as the Actions API and the KV API.**

 The first line of the template is a pragma.
-This is a special statement beginning with ``@pragma`` that tells AntiRaid what language the template is written in, what options to use, and how tools such as CI, websites and other automation should handle your template.
+This is a special statement beginning with ``@pragma`` or ``-- @pragma`` that tells AntiRaid what language the template is written in, what options to use, and how tools such as CI, websites and other automation should handle your template.
 The rest of the pragma is a JSON object that contains the options.

 In this case, we are telling AntiRaid that this template is written in Lua (the ``{"lang":"lua"}``) with default options.